 Comparison of my 2008 clear night spectrum (top) with a high-pressure-sodium lamp (bottom):

 Ok good, I get many sodium lines, however, there are blue and blue-green lines unaccounted for.

 Comparison of my 2008 clear night spectrum (top) with a standard North American metal-halide lamp (bottom part):

 This comparison not only gives me the

 significant contributions from one element but the mercury lines as well.
-Most of the lines can now be attributed; the similarity in the violet and blue parts of the spectrum is interesting.
+Most of the lines can now be attributed; the similarity in the violet and blue parts of the spectrum is revealing.
 Moreover, the peak inside the sodium self-reversal band can now be explained.
 The white arrows indicate the spectral lines of just one element.
-What's this element?

 The 3 phosphor bands of the "tri-phosphor" lamp are marked with heavy arrows.
 I can now attribute that extra red line (to the left of the 616 nm sodium line) to induction lighting.
 No, that line can't be due to porch lights.
 The very strong Hg lines in contemporary urban sky-glow with this extra red line infers widespread fluorescent lighting.
 The spectral signature of such a lamp:

 The up-light spectrum of any region can now be completely known.
 Even minor lines and features can be attributed.
 It turns out that both up-light and clear-night skyglow are quite variable in time or by location.